 You can infuse weed with various things, but cannabutter and marijuana oil are perfect staples to have on hand in the kitchen.

-You’ve now learned all there is to know about how to make cannabutter.
+You’ve now learned all there is to know.
 Why are you waiting?
 Get in the kitchen and start combining your passion for weed with your love of food.